CompOmics/compomics.github.io/peptide-shaker/_posts/2015-09-30-peptideshakercli.md

 **Optional PTM localization scoring parameters**

 ```
--ptm_score                 The PTM probabilistic score to use for PTM localization.
-0: A-score, 1: PhosphoRS, 2: None.
-Default is '1'.
+-ptm_score                 The PTM probabilistic score to use for PTM localization
+                           (0: A-score, 1: PhosphoRS, 2: None, default is '1').

 -ptm_threshold             The threshold to use for the PTM scores.
 If none set,
                            an automatic threshold will be used.